 Ten months later a former college teammate called Dave and suggested he move to Portland where he felt Dave had a good chance to kick-start his career in commercial arts.
 Upon arriving in Portland sight unseen and without a dime in his pocket, he found a job as a bartender at a prominent hotel on Portland’s scenic waterfront.
 Falling back on a job he had relied on as a college student to “help pay the bills,” the hotel was the city’s epi-center for traveling celebrities where he served many sports and entertainment personalities.

 Dave soon realized there was a real need for an agency that specifically provided real athletes with real skills.
 Through his tenure in the commercial modeling industry, Dave felt there was a special niche that wasn’t being fulfilled in the market for sports and lifestyle models.
 With this opportunity in mind, Dave and his wife Molly founded Sports Unlimited together in 1991.
-They started with 10 athletes.
-Today the agency represents almost 1,500 models and talent throughout the nation in their Lifestyle and Sports divisions.

 "Working with athletes is one of the most rewarding things I enjoy about the business - We get to live vicariously through our talent.
 We work with athletes and talent who live healthy lifestyles... they are naturally high achievers, competitive, and very positive individuals.
 Additionally, the lessons learned through being an athlete drive the way I do business today."